nguyenmarvin8/Face-Recognition-App/README.md

 # [_Face-Recognition-App_](https://face-recognition-mn.herokuapp.com/)

 This Face Recognition App is a **CRUD** based **REACT APP** built using create-react-app.
 This is a fully functional full-stack web application deployed on Heroku.
-The front end is created using React.js, Node.js with Express.js for the backend as well as a PostgresSQL database to keep track of user's accounts and track their submission counts.
+The front end is created using React.js, Node.js with Express.js for the backend as well as a PostgreSQL database to keep track of user's accounts and track their submission counts.
 The application uses the Clarifai API to locate a face in the picture submitted.

 **View Repository**: [**Face-Recognition-App**](https://github.com/nguyenmarvin8/Face-Recognition-App)